 Wilfrid Kendall's Personal Page

 I am a professor in the Statistics department at the University of Warwick.
 My research interests lie mostly in probability theory, and include: random processes, stochastic geometry, stochastic calculus, computer algebra in statistics and probability, and perfect simulation.
-I am President-Elect of the Bernoulli Society as of 25 August 2011.
-I have been co-director of APTS (with my colleague David Firth) since October 2007.
+I am President of the Bernoulli Society as of 29 August 2013.
+I have been co-director of APTS (now with my colleague Adam Johansen, previously with my colleague David Firth) since October 2007.

 Here you can see a picture of four of my favourite people from a few years ago,